-When soldiers return from war, we can see the obvious scars of combat.
-But there are injuries and effects that can be much harder to notice.
 The wars in Iraq and Afghanistan have resulted in over 50,000 combat-related injuries.
-In the same time, over 175,000 service members have been diagnosed with post-traumatic stress disorder and over 327,000 suffered traumatic brain injury.
+In the same time, over 175,000 service members have been diagnosed with post-traumatic stress disorder and over 327,000 suffered a traumatic brain injury.

 Scar tissue in the testicles or other damage to the sperm cells can stop sperm production.
 Similarly, damage to the ducts and tubes that transport sperm can prevent otherwise healthy sperm from moving properly, as can injury to the penis.
 Surgery may be a treatment option in some cases, depending on the extent of the damage.

-Far more servicemen suffer mental trauma than receive physical injury.
-This includes PTSD but also traumatic brain injury, a physical condition that can have long-lasting mental effects.
+In fact, far more servicemen suffer mental and emotional trauma than physical injury.
+This includes PTSD and traumatic brain injury, a physical condition that can have long-lasting mental effects.

 Traumatic brain injury (TBI) is also being taken more and more seriously by the medical community.
 Where “concussions” were once thought to be serious but short-term conditions, today we recognize that TBI can actually be life-threatening and life-altering.
 The sexual side-effects of TBI include:

 - Changes in sexual desire, such as either a decrease or a significant increase, as well as an inability to control sexual behavior.

 - Difficulty becoming sexually aroused or maintaining an erection.

 - Decreased sperm production, possibly due to damage to the areas of the brain that affect the production of sex hormones.